Eligible healthcare facilities can apply to become National Health Service Corps (NHSC)-approved sites.

 - Signed contracts with ancillary, inpatient, and specialty facilities

-- If formal referral arrangements do not exist, the applicant site should provide a finalized description of how it refers patients to ancillary, inpatient, and specialty care.
+- If formal referral arrangements do not exist, the applicant site should provide a dated and signed description of how it refers patients to ancillary, inpatient, and specialty care.

 - Acceptable documents include:

 - NHSC Site Data Tables.
 Upload completed NHSC Site Data Tables (PDF – 878 KB) with information on the individual site location.

 - Demonstrates site’s sound fiscal management policies